realworldocaml/book/en/08-imperative-programming.md

 pointers to the interior of a list, and allow us to navigate the list and give us a point at which to apply mutating operations.

 Now let's look at the implementation.
+We'll start by defining `'a element` and `'a t`.

 ```ocaml
 (* file: dlist.ml *)